daniestevez/gr-satellites/docs/source/components.rst

 Reed-Solomon decoding).
 The *Differential encoding* option enables differential decoding, which is often used to solve the BPSK 180º phase ambiguity.
 The *Use RS dual basis* option enables the usage of the dual basis definition for the Reed-Solmon code.
+The *Use scrambler* option enables or disables the use of the CCSDS synchronous descrambler.
+Most satellites using CCSDS frames use scrambling.
 The *Syncword threshold* option can be used to choose the number of bit errors that are allowed in the detection of the syncword.

 .. figure:: images/ccsds_deframer_options.png